Purlingbrook Falls and Warringa Pools Done Differently

 Purlingbrook Falls, Springbrook National Park

-Duration:
+Walk Duration:

 The Purlingbrook Falls Circuit is approximately 4-5kms, but if you journey further down to the Lower Warringa Pools then you will add a further 4kms to your walk, taking your total to approximately 9kms of walking.
-All up, you will be hiking for around 2-3 hours, plus you’ll want to allow a little extra time to get your ‘gram shot in front of the falls, plus enough time to relax and relish in the beauty of the rainforest.
+All up, you will be hiking for around 2-3 hours, plus you’ll want to allow a little extra time to get your Insta shot in front of the falls, plus enough time to relax and relish in the beauty of the rainforest.

 If walking counter-clockwise, you’ll meander down into the valley and stare in awe at the expansive views of the hinterland along the way.
 Hiking further down, you will start to hear the roaring sounds of the waterfall collapsing into the great lagoon you can swim in at the base of the waterfall.
 If it has been raining recently, you will be met first with the spray of the waterfall as it plummets into the rainforest.
 Cross the bridge that passes over the trickling river below and lap up the view from the base of the falls before heading up the stairs.